 CV: Download here.

-With Dan Ariely and the former CAH World team
+With Dan Ariely and some researchers in my team

 Jiang, Lindemans, & Bicchieri (2015).
 Can trust facilitate bribery?
 Experimental evidence from China, Italy, Japan and the Netherlands.
 Social Cognition, Vol. 33(5).